5 Things You Should Know About Travel Insurance

 In fact, I recommend against it.
 If you book flights from a travel agent (personally, I always do mine directly online – although even on some online booking engines they sneakily try to include insurance as an extra), their travel insurance deal is rarely the best one for you.
 They just want to sell it to you so they get commission.

-In my opinion, you’re much better off shopping around online to get the best travel insurance deal.
-It also gives you the time and space to properly compare the different policies and make sure nobody’s ripping you off.
+In my opinion, you’re much better off shopping online to get the best deal.
+It also gives you the time and space to properly compare different policies and ensure nobody’s ripping you off.

 #5: You Might Be Entitled to All Kinds of Bonuses